Kids on Campus

 Use your imagination and our MakerBot 3D printer to create a unique 3D object.
 Each camper will learn how to use the MakerBot software and print designs in a variety of shapes and sizes.
 Utilizing core STEM elements to develop individually appealing art, each student will create at least one unique design.
 Due to the space constraints, this course is limited to eight students.
 Instructor: Shari Osborn.
 Mornings, July 30 – August 3.

-Introduction to 3D Printing - Explore the Genius Inventor Within!
+FULL (Please call our office to be added to the waitlist) Introduction to 3D Printing - Explore the Genius Inventor Within!

 Use your imagination and our MakerBot 3D printer to create a unique 3D object.
 Each camper will learn how to use the MakerBot software and print designs in a variety of shapes and sizes.
 Utilizing core STEM elements to develop individually appealing art, each student will create at least one unique design.
 Due to the space constraints, this course is limited to eight students.
 Instructor: Shari Osborn.
 Afternoons, July 30 – August 3.